hspopal/Tutorials/neuroimaging/umd_preprocessing/README.md

 ```
 sh code/preprocessing_TRW-bswift2.sh -s 001 -d
 ```
 This will download the dicoms from subject 001 (with the appropriate prefix you noted in the above script) from the MNC servers and place them in the `sourcedata` directory.
+The `setup.sh` script has a for loop than can be used to run this for all your participants, utilizing the subject list defined at the beginning of the script.

 ### Converting dicoms to NIFTIs